 - 1. Perform the necessary tasks and follow instructions as given by the teacher, coordinator, and/or business partner. - 2.
 Continue to pass other Collegiate coursework. - 3.
 Check school Outlook email and Teams twice a day for updated communication regarding internship course information. - 4.
 Provide transportation to and from place of internship (if in-person). - 5.
-Notify the CSMB coordinator and the internship supervisor on day of absence or late arrival/log-in prior to starting time (when possible). - 6.
+Notify the CSMB coordinator and the internship supervisor on day of absence or late arrival/log-in prior to starting time (if possible).
+Similarly, notify Collegiate coordinator if early release from internship will be necessary on a given day. - 6.
 Not to report to internship site on days absent from school. - 7.
-File complete reports and/or journals on his/her internship activities as required. - 8.
-Report to the internship coordinator as soon as possible when problems arise affecting his/her internship. - 9.
+File complete reports and/or journals on internship activities as required. - 8.
+Report to the internship coordinator as soon as possible when problems arise affecting the internship. - 9.
 Work to improve skills, knowledge, and personal qualities. - 10.
-In order to receive a grade, complete the following: a minimum of 90 hours at the internship site (documented per Collegiate rubric), proficient evaluations, journaling assignments, and a final presentation.
+In order to receive a grade, complete the following: a minimum of 90 hours at the internship site (documented per Collegiate timesheets), proficient evaluations, journaling assignments, and a final presentation.